-The Health Sciences Express (HSE) shuttle service is resuming with a reduced schedule effective May 18.
+- The Health Sciences Express (HSE) shuttle service has resumed with a reduced schedule effective May 18.
+The stop at Harborview Medical Center has been restored to its permanent location effective Monday, July 20.

-The UW/Fred Hutch South Lake Union shuttle service is resuming with a reduced schedule effective June 1.
+- The UW/Fred Hutch South Lake Union shuttle service has resumed with a reduced schedule effective June 1.
+There’s a new stop along the route at 1616 Eastlake Ave E that went into effect Monday, July 27.

 Safety: Our top priority continues to be, as it has always been, for customers to have a safe and healthy riding experience.
 The following safety protocols are in place: